 You've heard of pumpkin patches and corn mazes, but a farm in Michigan has a unique take on an outdoor favorite with its incredible lavender labyrinth.

-In 2001, lavender maze owner Barbara Bull started work on a the meditative labyrinth with the help of artist and architect Conrad Heiderer.
-Bull is also the owner of Cherry Point Farm and Market in Shelby, Mich., where the lavender maze is located.
-It’s home to several appetizing, homegrown and homemade foods such as pies, breads, jams and fudge.
+In 2001, maze owner Barbara Bull started work on the meditative labyrinth with the help of artist and architect Conrad Heiderer.
+Bull is also the owner of Cherry Point Farm and Market in Shelby, Mich., where the lavender labyrinth is located.

-Bull designed the asymmetrical maze and put an herb garden in the center.
-Leisurely walking to the center takes about an hour.
+Bull designed the asymmetrical design and put an herb garden in the center.
+A leisurely walk to the center takes about an hour.

-Another unique aspect of the lavender maze is that it peaks in the springtime and continues to bloom throughout the summer.
+The lavender labyrinth peaks in the springtime and continues to bloom throughout the summer.
 Once it dries up at the end of fall, the lavender is collected for future use.
 Throughout the maze, visitors can also find apple, peach and cherry trees, along with other plants that are native to the area, such as black-eyed Susans and wild hollyhocks.

-The lavender maze is free and visitors are welcome to drop by and take a stroll anytime.
-What a nice, therapeutic change from the fall norm.
+The lavender labyrinth is free and visitors are welcome to drop by and take a stroll anytime.
+What a nice, therapeutic trip!